kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 <dl><dt>15 July 2019</dt></dl>When I powered up the board-under-construction, the prelim diags showed I had given Q3-7 a wrong pinout at the footprint.
-I have pulled that PCB design off and will put up a new corrected design when I get that completed.
+I pulled that PCB design off and put up a new corrected design.

 <dl><dt>13 July 2019</dt></dl>I made some very minor adjustments on the PCB to move some words in silk screen and solder mask to where I think they would look more professional.
 That PCB design won't appear at OSH Park until my next order, but you do find it here at GitHub, as always.